-The newly refreshed “Frictionless Acquisition” Presidential Management Agenda (PMA) priority goal and its accompanying action plan signal that CX concepts have a bigger role to play across government.
+The newly refreshed “Frictionless Acquisition” Presidential Management Agenda (PMA) priority goal signals that CX concepts have a bigger role to play across government.
 Here are some highlights from the most recent action plan:

 Culture change.
-Shift thinking toward who matters the most in the government buyer-seller relationship.
+Shift thinking toward who matters in the government buyer-seller relationship.
 It is neither the agency buyer nor the vendor.
-It is citizens and customer of government.
+It is citizens and customers of government.

 Vendors are referred to as partners.
 Business relationships are referred to as trust-based partnerships, similar to the private sector.